Eukla/ETS/README.md

 # ETSC: Early Time Series Classification

-`ETSC` is a Python Early Classification of Time-Series library for public use.
+`ETSC` is a Python Early Classification of Time-Series library for public use, from the work **"An Empirical Evaluation of Early Time-Series Classification
+Algorithms"**, **Authors: Evgenios Kladis, Charilaos Akasiadis, Evangelos Michelioudakis, Elias Alevizos, Alexandros Artikis**.

 Aim of this work is to study and collect algorithms that conduct early time-series classification, in a user-friendly format, for researchers to use for their work.